+No, we do not recommend trying to install your own.
 Installing power for a Level 2 electric vehicle charging point is not something for a DIYer or amateur to undertake.
+Doing so may void any warranty and insurance companies want installs by licensed companies.
 This requires wiring into the electrical panel which if you don’t know what you are doing can result in injury or death.

 Absolutely.
 All currently available electric vehicles can charge on a Level 2 unit - the plug/interface may change depending upon what vehicle you buy - but the unit can provide power to any of the commercially available vehicles.
 Adding an EV charging station to your home is also a great "perk" as you get ready to sell in this hot market.
 "EV Car Ready" is an amazing amenity to offer potential buyers.